-As a former Australia international based in Europe, Scott McDonald will be a seasoned air traveller.
+As a former Australia international who was long based in Europe, Scott McDonald is a seasoned air traveller.
 Just don't ask him about helicopters.

-The 31-year-old striker scored Champions League goals against AC Milan and Manchester United and netted the winner in an Old Firm derby yet he remains best known for the last-gasp double 10 years ago today that changed a chopper's flight path.
+The striker scored Champions League goals against AC Milan and Manchester United and netted the winner in an Old Firm derby, yet he remains best known for the last-gasp double 15 years ago that changed a chopper's flight path.

 With Celtic holding a two-point lead over Rangers going into the final day of the season and leading 1-0 at Motherwell, the helicopter carrying the Premier League trophy set off for Fir Park.